uid0/get-aws-session-token/README.md

 `alias -g getaws="get-aws-session-token export --serial-number arn:aws:iam::<IAM>:mfa/uid0 --token-code "` so that if I want a token, I can simply:
 `getaws XXXXXX` and boom.
 I've got a token.

 There's an OSX binary for now.
 I'll probably build a Linux one over the weekend just to make my life easier.
-Bonus points if you have your MFA token in a place where you can do this automatically in your login/initalization cycle, but, doing so is left up  to the exercise of the reader.
+Bonus points if you have your MFA token in a place where you can do this automatically in your login/initalization cycle, but, doing so is an exercise left up to the reader.

 ## Output